 If you really want to know what young adults read, ask them!
-I have a designated jar where students drop off book ideas.
+I have both a designated jar where students drop off book ideas and a list (attached to a clipboard) for students to add ideas.
 I check the suggestions and stay aware when looking online or at used book stores.

 Many times, I’ll ask the student why they recommend the book, and then I’ll have other suggestions based off that recommendation.
 At the very least, I’m learning about that student as a reader and building a relationship.

 Showcase books based on your area of study.

 Some of my students will study English in college, and some will become teachers.
 I teach high school, and teenagers frequently share their future careers.
 Often, students will major in law, international business, linguistics, or communications.
 All of those jobs require an understanding of language and developed writing skills.
 Furthermore, some students simply are interested in the content of your class.

 Inspire students with advanced books.
 Students might not read all of literary criticism book, but they can look forward to what they’ll soon study.
 Increase library engagement with books dealing with our content.